teracow/googliser/README.md

 `-c` or `--colour`
 Display with nice ANSI coloured text.

+`-C` or `--condensed`
+Create the gallery in condensed mode.
+All thumbnails are square with no padding between each thumbnail.

 `--debug`
 Put the debug log into the image sub-directory afterward.
 If selected, debugging output is appended to '**debug.log**' in the image sub-directory.
 This file is always created in the temporary build directory.
 Great for finding out what external commands and parameters were used!